w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 is what goes into the Relay Chain block) and an [**erasure coding**](#erasure-codes) that will be sent to all validators in the network.

-:::info The Parachain Phase is made up by four phases of the Inclusion Pipeline
+:::info The Parachain Phase is made up by four steps of the Inclusion Pipeline

 1. Validators are assigned to parachains by the **Validator Assignment** routine.
 2. A collator produces the parachain block (known as parachain candidate or candidate) along with